 The free part of the 55th edition will be concentrated in two main areas: Les Jardins and the Grand Hall by MJAF.
 In the programme: showcases, jam sessions, expositions, film projections, terrace restaurants, workshops and more.
 All activities are subject to booking.

 The Montreux Jazz Festival will implement a strict health protocol in accordance with the local authority directives in force.
 This will be communicated as the Festival approaches and will be adapted as the situation develops.
-Access to the free activities and the restaurant spaces will be subject to booking via the Mindful contact tracing app.
+Access to the free activities and the restaurant spaces will be subject to booking via the Social Pass contact tracing app.
 Schedules and details will be announced closer to the Festival date.

 BILLETTERIE & EARLY BIRD INSIDER